The Adventure Series: The Sea of Adventure

 Bill takes the foursome on a trip to a Scottish island to help them recover from measles.
 But amongst the islands, they stumble upon a sinister plot; Bill disappears, and the children are left alone to find out where he is, what is going on and how they will escape.

 The Mountain of Adventure

 Hoping for a quiet holiday for once, the children, Kiki, Mrs. Mannering and Bill go to a mountain farm in Wales for some wandering.
 But on the search for the Vale of Butterflies, the children get lost and find themselves near a mysterious mountain.
 Ominous rumblings from the ground, a pack of wolves roaming the area, a black fugitive, and Philip's disappearance are but a few of the mysteries the children have to unravel about the mountain.

 This is one of few novels by Enid Blyton to have science fiction elements.

 The Ship of Adventure

 All the children are aboard for a quiet cruise among the Greek islands.
-But when Micky, Philip's new monkey, breaks his birthday present, all the children are plunged into an exciting quest to find the lost treasure of the Andra with some ruthless villains hot on their trail.
+But when Micky, Philip's new monkey, breaks his birthday present, all the children embark on a quest to find the lost treasure of the Andra and evade the villains responsible.